Frankfurt and Old Friends

 Walking back to Hotel Quartier Latin on Rue Saint Denis in Montreal, Canada

 Walking to Rue Rachel was a race; we didn’t know what time La Banquise closed.
-Walking back down the street, we took our time and investigated many a shop window; by now the shops were mostly closed.
-The streets were still wet from the occasional light rain that drifts over the city.
+Walking back down the street, we took our time and investigated many a shop window; by now, the shops were mostly closed.
+The streets were still wet from the occasional light rain that drifted over the city.
 Montreal is beautiful, or so it looks at night.
-The glistening streets reflecting neon lights and headlights and the various signs with short 3-story apartment homes above shops lend a cozy intimacy to the feeling of the neighborhood.
+The glistening streets reflecting neon lights and headlights, and the various signs with short 3-story apartment homes above shops lend a cozy intimacy to the feeling of the neighborhood.
 Brisk walks to grab a coffee on a chilly evening or a jaunt to a small theater for a movie create dreams of living here; Montreal is growing on us fast.

 Bikes for rent on the streets of Montreal from Bixi - available 24 hours a day.

 Bikes are everywhere.
-There are bike parking meters, yes, in some places one has to pay for locking up a bike.
+There are bike parking meters, yes, in some places, one has to pay for locking up a bike.
 On some corners, bike lockup facilities take up a couple of car parking spots, giving preference to bikers.
 And then there is this: Bixi.
 The bikes above are available all over the city; they are for rent.
 With a credit card, anyone can take a Bixi out on the town for only $5 for one day of use.
 A 1-month subscription costs $28, while a 1-year contract is only $78.
 With more than 100 Bixi docks around the city, you can pick up a bike in one location, drop it at another, jump on the subway, and nab another bike as you enter another corner of Montreal.
 I wonder how this could work in America, where bikes are so frequently stolen or vandalized.

 A quiet park on Rue de Square Saint Louis in Montreal, Canada

 We are falling in love with Montreal.
 Parks and green spaces are everywhere.
 This quiet, well-lit park is off Rue du Square Saint Louis and offers a perfect picture of fall.
 Along the main street, there are no boarded-up spaces; there are, however, tons of small independent proprietors offering unique shops, not a dollar store to be found.
-We pass more than one Couche-Tard shop and for the remainder of the trip, we’ll be wondering what a Couche-Tard is.
+We pass more than one Couche-Tard shop, and for the remainder of the trip, we’ll be wondering what a Couche-Tard is.
 At home, we found out it is French for Night Owl.
 We could happily be night owls in this great city.